 Jump to:

-COTTAGE CHEESE MASHED POTATOES
+🥔 WHAT ARE COTTAGE CHEESE MASHED POTATOES?

 🥄 INGREDIENTS NEEDED AND SUBSTITUTIONS

-POTATOES: use starchy potatoes like Russets or Yukon Gold for a fluffier texture.
+POTATOES: Use starchy potatoes like Russets or Yukon Gold for a fluffier texture.

-COTTAGE CHEESE: cottage cheese needs to be blended to make it smooth.
+COTTAGE CHEESE: Cottage cheese needs to be blended to make it smooth.

 BUTTER: butter or olive oil

-SALT AND PEPPER: to taste
+SALT AND PEPPER: To taste

 👩🏼🍳 STEP-BY-STEP INSTRUCTIONS